Bayes factor functions for testing partial correlation coefficients: Discussion

 Similar comparisons were made by \cite{Pramanik2024}, where the Jeffrey-Zellner-Siow (JZS) prior was used as a competing method against Non-local alternative prior densities.
 Their findings demonstrated that the JZS prior accumulates evidence in favor of the true null hypothesis at a rate of only \(\sqrt{n}\).
+In contrast, as shown in \citet{DATTA2025}, moment priors accumulate evidence in favor of the true null hypothesis at a rate of \(n^{\nu + \frac{1}{2}}\). { The proposed methodology is applicable when the observations arise from a multivariate normal distribution, or when the sample size is sufficiently large so that a Fisher's \(z\) transformation can be applied.
+At the same time, this framework provides a foundation for developing objective Bayesian tests in more general settings in future work. }

-Overall, we propose an objective Bayesian test for partial correlation coefficients that accumulates evidence in favor of the true hypothesis at an exponential rate.
-Future research directions include utilizing Bayes Factor functions (BFFs) for testing partial correlations in a nonparametric setting and extending our methodology to Gaussian Graphical Models.
+Overall, we propose an objective Bayesian test for partial correlation coefficients that accumulates evidence in favor of the true alternative hypothesis at an exponential rate and at polynomial rate in favor of the true null hypothesis.
+Future research directions include utilizing Bayes Factor functions (BFFs) for testing partial correlations in a nonparametric setting and extending our methodology to Graphical Models. {The code used to implement the experiments demonstrated in Sections \ref{sec: prior_Comp} and \ref{sec:application} can be accessed through \url{https://github.com/Saptati-Datta/BFF_PCC}.}